soapdog/patchfox/docs/README.md

 Do you want a decentralized internet too?
 Are you worried about the loss of net neutrality and realized that radical decentralization is the way to fight back?
 If you want to make a financial contribution to help me fund development of this and other dex focused software, I would love to receive contributions through these channels:

 * [Patchfox Open Collective](https://opencollective.com/patchfox)

+# Artwork attribution

+Patchfox is using artwork by many artists including:

+* Art made by Angelica.

+* Some icons made by <a href="https://www.flaticon.com/authors/eucalyp" title="Eucalyp">Eucalyp</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.